jakubnabrdalik/jakubnabrdalik.github.io/talks.md

 *Game of throneware, or how not to get killed when a developer becomes a manager* - Given talk at Latvian Software Craftsmen group in Riga

-I helped organize Agile Development Day during Global day of coderetreat , mentored developers on TDD, and gave the opening presentation
+I helped organize Agile Development Day during Global day of coderetreat, mentored developers on TDD, and gave the opening presentation

 I led a Spring Cloud & Boot workshop (3h) at Codepot.pl conference in Warsaw

 I helped shape the agenda of JDD Conference in Cracow as part of the program committee

-I was in the program committee for DEVOXX PL , one of the biggest Java conferences in central Europe
+I was in the program committee for DEVOXX PL, one of the biggest Java conferences in central Europe

 ### 2014